-Frisbie-Frisbee HistoryThere are fairly complete records on famous people like the Adamses and the Roosevelts, but the average American generally cannot trace their ancestry beyond their grandparents.
-Yet the Frisbies are an ordinary family that can be traced back for nearly 350 years in this country, and for a generation before that in England.
+Frisbie-Frisbee HistoryThere are fairly complete records on famous people like the Adamses and Roosevelts, but the average American generally cannot trace their ancestry beyond their grandparents.
+Yet the Frisbies are an ordinary family that can be traced back for nearly 350 years.
 The record of the Frisbie-Frisbee family spans the entire history of America from the first English settlements to the present day, making it one of the best-documented of the early New England families in America!

 Where did our Frisbies ancestors come from?

 There is ample evidence that the name Frisbie is English, and that it was taken from one of two hamlets called Frisby in county Leicestershire (pronounced Lester-sheer) in England.
 The first mention of Frisby as a family name appears in the records of Leicestershire for 1239.
 A vicar with the last name de Frysby (his first name is not known) was vicar of the church at Welham, a village about 13 miles southeast of the city of Leicester, England.
 He may have been identical with the Roger de Frysbey who in 1246 was curate of the church at Barkestone, ten miles north of Melson Mowbray.

 In the 1300’s the name Frisby appears several times in the annals of Leicestershire: Richard de Frisby was a freeman of Leicester in 1314; Robert de Frisby was a carpenter in the city in 1365; and Joh. de Friseby, a “cartwryght”, is mentioned in 1379.